Select on the bottom-left corner of the TeleConsole screen to access the TeleConsole settings.

 Once again, the selection here also affects the conversations you will see on the messages screen!
 If you switch off all the channels you will not see any prior messages.
 If you toggle on one channel you will only see the conversations previously received on it.

-- Blocked Numbers: Click MANAGE BLOCKED NUMBERS to open a list of blacklisted numbers for the each SMS channel you have in your account (a channel will show on the list only if it has blocked numbers.)
+- Blocked Numbers: Click MANAGE BLOCKED NUMBERS to open a list of bl numbers for each SMS channel you have in your account (a channel will show on the list only if it has blocked numbers.)

 Numbers on the list are typically from senders of SPAM messages or anyone you don't want to get future SMS/MMS messages from.
 Their messages will be automatically rejected (but they will still be able to call you.
 If you need to block calls speak with your administrator or with us.)

-You add or remove numbers to the list directly from the messages screen.
-If you added a contact, whom you do wish to get messages from, to the list by mistake, simple click next to his name or number to remove him from the list.
+You add or remove numbers to the list directly from the messages screen conversation options.
+If you added a contact, whom you do wish to get messages from, by mistake simply click next to his name or number to remove him from the list.

 - Default Fax Number: Select the default caller ID where a new fax will be sent from.